mmaelzer/monogamy/readme.md

 var onClick = lock(function(e, unlock) {
   $.get('/all-digits-of-pi', function(pi) {
     // Oh look, we have the full value of pi.
-    // I'm sure this will be accurate. alert(pi);
+    // I'm sure this will end well. alert(pi);
-    // And now onSubmit can be called again unlocked();
+    // And now onClick can be called again unlock();
   });
 });